With canned responses, two clicks are enough to answer a customer.

 Canned Response Tip #4

 Don’t copy-paste instructions from the website, otherwise the customers will realize that they received a dry ‘automatic’ message.
 Incorporate some human touch in the messages to make them more genuine.
+If you want to use chatbots, make sure that you base your messages only on good chatbot conversation examples.

 16. Handling Complaints And Upset Customers

 Show sincere sympathy and acknowledge the customer’s feelings.
 Express your understanding and commitment towards finding the solution to the situation that took place.
+It will help you with building long-term customer relationships.

 “I’m extremely sorry to hear about that.
 Could you please tell me more about how it happened?”